simongowing1/simongowing1/README.md

 <h2> Hello, I am Simon 🤝

-<h3>My interest in machines and systems started young.
+<p>My interest in machines and systems started young.
 I was always taking toys apart to understand how they worked 🧰 or inventing new tools out of useless objects.🛠
 My father and I built my first computer together when I was 14 🖥  – a labour of love that *just* worked. ⚙️ But the process was half the journey. 🧭

 This creative curiosity and love for making took me, via artschool 🎨, into the world of international galleries and exhibitions, where I worked for 10 years as a project manager, curator and gallery director. 🖼